Lauri92/Media_collection/README.md

 ## Security

 * Passwords are hashed by using [bcrypt.js](https://www.npmjs.com/package/bcryptjs) package
-* Authorization is tracked via JSON webtokens which are signed by using private secret key.
+* Authorization is tracked via JSON webtokens which are signed by using private secret key and issued to user at log in.
 Some GET requests and all POST, PUT and DELETE requests require a json webtoken.
-Whenever the user wants to access a protected route or resource, the user should provide a JWT in the Authorization header using Bearer schema.
+Whenever the user wants to access a protected route or resource, the user has to provide a JWT in the Authorization header using Bearer schema.

 ## Database model for database